Getty Images 1314452579

 🌟 Tweens & Teens

 As young Tasmanians move toward greater independence, financial literacy becomes even more important.
-Our initiatives support tweens and teens as they learn to manage money confidently, understand the value of planning ahead, and navigate real‑world financial choices.
+We're helping to support tweens and teens as they learn to manage money confidently, understand the value of planning ahead, and navigate real‑world financial choices.
 By backing projects like the West Coast Financial Literacy Project, we’re ensuring that young people across the state — including those in remote communities — have access to the knowledge and skills they need for a bright financial future.

 Prepare for the Future